Condor supports Helping Rhinos, innovation through conservation

 The environment and conservation are important issues to Condor.
 We want to protect and care for the world we cycle in.
 We have a number of environmental policies in place to reduce pollution and waste, and protect the planet.
 We support Helping Rhinos, who strive to adopt an innovative model for conservation.

-Helping raise money for rhinos
+Helping raise money for Helping Rhinos

 Three rhinos are poached every day, leaving only 28,000 in the wild.